-Environment Comment effect on a large surrounding area as highlighted from many local parishes about the effect of increased traffic resulting from proposed new road schemes terminating in the Honingham area.
-This site could have far more impact on these people.
-As already pointed out these sites are proposed on irreplaceable prime agricultural land.
-A development of this scale should only be part of the city of Norwich not annexed in the countryside.
-Concern over the lack of facilities including doctors, shop, bus service, etc. Potential impact on existing infrastructure, wildlife, etc. Duelling of the Western link is necessary but not the Garden Village. allocate a new settlement in the local plan, however GNLP0415 is being considered within the context of options for a new settlement in the future None Agency GNLP0415R-F Allocations adjacent to the no proposals to allocate a new - River Yare of a nature settlement in the
+- ff k l -114 1

+effect on a large allocate a new

+surrounding area as settlement in the

+highlighted from many local plan, however

+local parishes about the GNLP0415 is being

+effect of increased traffic considered within

+resulting from proposed the context of

+new road schemes options for a new

+terminating in the settlement in the

+Honingham area.
+This site future

+could have far more impact

+on these people.

+As already pointed out

+these sites are proposed

+on irreplaceable prime

+agricultural land.

+A development of this

+scale should only be part

+of the city of Norwich not

+annexed in the

+countryside.

+Concern over the lack of

+facilities including doctors,

+shop, bus service, etc.

+Potential impact on

+existing infrastructure,

+wildlife, etc. Duelling of the

+Western link is necessary

+but not the Garden Village.

+Environment Comment GNLP0415R-E and There are currently None

+Comment GNLP0415R-E and GNLP0415R-F INOHE

+Agency no proposals to allocate a new

+Allocations adjacent to the River Yare of a nature

+raiver fare or a flature settlement in the

 reserve and Country Park local plan, however

 are welcomed.
 GNLP0415 is being

-are welcomed. considered within
+considered within

 GNLP0415R-E the context of

-The south of this site

-options for a new
+The south of this site options for a new

 allocation, adjacent to the settlement in the

 river lies in Flood Zones 2 future

 and 3.
 Our detailed

 modelling shows that much

 of the area covered by

 Flood Zone 3 is actually

 Flood Zone 3b

 Therefore, it would be

 preferable if any

 associated built

 development is located

 within Flood Zone 1, and

 all development within the

 flood zones meets the

 above requirements.

 GNLP0415R-F

 The north of the site

 adjacent to the river lies in

 Flood Zones 2 and 3.
 Our

 detailed modelling shows

 that quite a lot of the area

 covered by Flood Zone 3 is

 actually Flood Zone 3b.
 As

 a nature reserve would be

 classed as water

 compatible development

-under Amenity open

-space, nature conservation

-and biodiversity then this

-vould be an acceptable

-and use within the flood

-zones, including Flood

-Zone 3b, providing that it is

-designed to: remain

-operational and safe for

-users in times of flood;

-result in no net loss of

-loodplain storage; and not

-mpede water flows and

-not increase flood risk

-elsewhere.
-Therefore, it

-vould be preferable if any

-associated built

-development is located

-vithin Flood Zone 1.

-GNLP0415R-A,

-GNLP0415R-C

-There are two sites

-adjacent to the River Tud

-another chalk stream , we

-need to ensure that any

-vater discharging from the

-development is as clean as

-possible and that SuDS

-are sufficient, a WFD

-compliance assessment

-nust be undertaken.
+under Amenity open space, nature conservation and biodiversity then this would be an acceptable land use within the flood zones, including Flood Zone 3b, providing that it is designed to: remain operational and safe for users in times of flood; result in no net loss of floodplain storage; and not impede water flows and not increase flood risk elsewhere.
+Therefore, it would be preferable if any associated built development is located within Flood Zone 1.
+GNLP0415R-A, GNLP0415R-C There are two sites adjacent to the River Tud another chalk stream, we need to ensure that any water discharging from the development is as clean as possible and that SuDS are sufficient, a WFD compliance assessment must be undertaken.